dbrennand/Final-Year-Project/src/test/README.md

 1. Ensure you have performed the [prerequisite](#Prerequisites) steps above.

-2. From the root of the repository (ie: `Final-Year-Project`), use the following command to run all the unit tests (providing proper email and username options): `pytest --email example@email.com --username twitterusername`
+2. From the root of the repository, use the following command to run all the unit tests (providing proper email and username options): `pytest --email example@email.com --username twitterusername`

 > [!NOTE]
 >